-To competitive, the European actors in various application domains need to secure access to leading-edge technology nodes.
-Enabled by European in semiconductor manufacturing equipment and materials, Europe can the industry accelerate towards more advanced technology nodes, strengthen its position within a global supply chain that is confronted with increasing geo-political tensions and frictions.
+To extend competitiveness, the European actors in various application domains need to secure access to leading-edge technology nodes.
+Enabled by European competences in semiconductor manufacturing equipment and materials, Europe can push the industry to accelerate towards more advanced technology nodes, and at the same time strengthen its position within a global supply chain that is confronted with increasing geo-political tensions and frictions.

-The European semiconductor manufacturing equipment and materials industry, and its world-class high-tech supply chain, is well positioned to (continue to) play a key role in this and capitalize on the expected growth in the sector.Manufacturing equipment and materials is an essential European strength in the global microelectronics industry, thanks to its world-leading actors in lithography, optics, metrology, bonding and assembly, wafer-level packaging, atomic layer deposition and epitaxy areas.
+The European semiconductor manufacturing equipment and materials industry, and its world-class high-tech supply chain, is well positioned to (continue to) play a key role in this and capitalize on the expected growth in the sector.
+The packaging industry, which is currently mainly outside of Europe must be strengthened in Europe, to make a restart with advanced packaging and outstanding substrate technologies.
+Manufacturing equipment and materials is an essential European strength in the global microelectronics industry, thanks to its world-leading actors in lithography, optics, metrology, bonding and assembly, wafer-level packaging, atomic layer deposition and epitaxy areas.
 Therefore, equipment is an important leverage point to negotiate better conditions overall for EU players in the microelectronics supply chain.
 The strong synergy between the development lines of RTOs and equipment manufacturers is demonstrated by the number of tools that are sold worldwide, developed and tested in their cleanrooms.

 Process technology pilot lines are extremely important tools for providing accelerated feedback on the product roadmaps of the European manufacturing equipment sector.
 Additionally, they enable semiconductor manufacturers to develop essential manufacturing process technologies and support efficient transfer of high-value process technology modules to a high-volume manufacturing environment.
 This is valid for advanced-node equipment as well as Back-End manufacturing equipment, as typical edge-of-the-cloud applications require application-specific advanced packaging and heterogeneous integration combined with state-of-the-art advanced node technologies.